keanu-dev/bitProject/README.md

 ## Roadmap

+- [ ] Build the foundation of the BitTorrent protocol implementation.
+- [ ] Implement bencoding and parsing of torrent files.
+- [ ] Establish peer connections and handshake protocols.
+- [ ] Add functionality for downloading file chunks from peers.
+- [ ] Verify data integrity using hash checks.
 - [ ] Add support for encrypted connections.
 - [ ] Implement trackerless torrenting (DHT support).
 - [ ] Enhance UI/UX with additional controls and visualizations.